-9. Conclusions
+8. Conclusions

 We have presented a survey of graph-based representations and techniques for scientific visualization.
-The survey reviews related work in four categories, reexamines related publications in the graph-based visualization pipeline, and points out research trends and remaining challenges.
+The survey reviews related work in four categories and points out research trends and remaining challenges.
 A notable trend in this research is to develop graph-based visual representations and interfaces for scientific visualization, targeting large-scale time-varying multivariate scalar and vector field data.
 We believe that this direction of research is still on the rise as a number of new graph mappings and interactions have been introduced recently.

 Many challenges remain to be solved which are related to big scientific data visualization.
 Novel graph-based solutions for streaming, parallel and in-situ settings are in great demand.
-Completing the feedback loop and evaluating graphbased techniques for scientific visualization are only in their infancy and much remains to be explored.
+The evaluation of graph-based techniques for scientific visualization is only in its infancy and much remains to be explored.
 We believe that the success of graph-based techniques will fundamentally change the tools and feature sets we have at hand to perform scientific visualization on a regular basis.
 Eventually, such graph views would become commonplace for researchers and vendors to integrate and provide in the scientific visualization workflow.